 The survey ship was very quiet.
 It shouldn’t have been.
 Too many days of unusual stillness while the crew struggled with the crisis.
 A faulty reactor seal had initiated emergency venting, dangerously depleting the ship’s remaining fuel, and help was very far away.
 Over ten billion kilometers sunward.

-In Kaldiss’s compact galley, Lamora sat with her exhausted crew.
+In Kaladiss’s compact galley, Lamora sat with her exhausted crew.
 No one had spoken in the moments since she’d provided the latest fuel update: just enough.

 Just enough to swing them back toward the inner system.

 Just enough to keep their environmental systems functioning.